 Any changes to an approved training program are based on a thorough review of the participant’s progress in the current occupational training and a reasonable expectation that the training can be completed successfully

-Any change in the training occupation or in the training provider is made, if possible, within the first three months of trainingBoards must be aware of the following:
+Boards must be aware of the following:

 All approved training weeks count toward the applicable Trade Act time limit, even if the program, occupation, or provider is changed

-If a substantial change to the training program curriculum or cost is necessary, the participant must return to the Workforce Solutions Office to update his or her Reemployment and Training Plan
+If a change to the training program, occupation, provider, time frame, course load, curriculum (not on the original approved/amended plan), or cost is necessary, the local Workforce Solutions Office staff and participant must amend the Reemployment and Training Plan

-C-507: Support Services

-Boards must be aware that TAA program participants often need support services until they get a job and start receiving paychecks.

-Boards must ensure that Workforce Solutions Office staff continues WIOA-funded support services after the participant successfully completes the training, as appropriate and as Board policy allows.
+An amendment is required, if the participant is changing full- or part-time training status not on the originally approved Reemployment and Training Plan

-C-508: Job Development
+C-507: Job Development

 Job development coordinates an employer’s requirements with the newly obtained skills and credentials of job seekers.
 OJT is a particularly valuable resource for participants.
 Employers are more willing to establish an ongoing OJT program if short-term prevocational skills training, remedial education, or intensive dual-language training precedes the OJT.